Is it Prepping or is it Homesteading? Answers From the Preparedness Mama

 When facing a problem of hurricane proportions, homesteading and self-reliance can help you weather the storm if you are bugging in if the storm isn’t too severe, and if your home is unaffected.
 But if you have to bug out you need a different kind of preparedness.

 When you own the skills you are able to rely with confidence on your ability to meet your own needs no matter what life throws your way.
 If you have to bug out you have a plan and you know how to make do.
 If you are bugging in you have the confidence that you can manage, in any circumstance, not just waiting for help to arrive.

 The first step and the one most people don’t bother with until it’s too late

 Whether you lean more toward homesteading or prepping, one thing both sides agree on is the need for a 72 Hour Kit or Bug Out Bag.
 The BOB or Kit ensures that whether you can stay home or are evacuated you have what you need for food, water, shelter, and clothing to survive for 72 hours, the estimated time it might take for help to reach you in an emergency.

 But most people don’t have a kit.
 September is the best time of the year to put together your bug out bag because many of the supplies needed for a BOB or 72 hour kit are on sale.

-So pop over to Shelle’s website and grab the ultimate 72 Hour Kit List.
+So pop over to Shelle’s website.
 Get that BOB ready today, so that when the next emergency hits you won’t be caught with your preps down.

 And then as you consider your own level of preparedness make a plan to increase you own self reliance so that you won’t be caught with your preps down.